Steps for peers to become certified to bill Medicaid

 - Fill out, save, and print the attestation that you completed the self-assessment and orientation

 - Apply for training with a certified training entity.
-You can find certified training entities with the Texas Certification Board or Wales Education Services.
+You can find certified training entities with the Texas Certification Board.

 - Complete the core peer services training

 - Complete the SUD Recovery Coach or mental health peer training

 - Apply for certification with the Texas Certification Board

 - Complete 250 hours initial supervised work experience